22a/cs4012-lab2/README.md

 **TL;DR:** I tried a few things, they didn't work.

-##### 6. Static Analysis :-1: 0%
+##### 6. Static Analysis :+1: 100%

-Having spent too long thinking about the above, I haven't tackled this yet.
-I may still get a chance to.
+The program runs simple static analysis to detect variables that have been assigned but never used in the input program before interpretation starts.

 ## Setup